top of page

 Within music performance, I am especially interested in music reading—the process by which musicians decode notation and translate it into sound and action.
 Music notation is a cultural invention, a visual symbol system that musically literate individuals learn to use.
 In this way, it invites comparison with text reading, as both involve the rapid visual processing of learned symbols and their mapping onto sounds.

 Yet music notation differs from text in ways that may be cognitively significant.
 For example, text is typically read sequentially along a horizontal line; music notation often presents multiple voices simultaneously, requiring integration across both horizontal and vertical dimensions.
 In text, a letter's position on the page generally does not affect its meaning; in music notation, vertical position directly encodes pitch.
-And while text reading is primarily oriented toward comprehension, music reading is more directly tied to action—musicians often must translate what they see into motor output in real time.
+And while text reading is primarily oriented toward comprehension, music reading is more directly tied to action, as musicians often must translate what they see into motor output in real time.

-These characteristics raise broader questions: What is universal about how humans process learned visual symbols, and what varies across domains? (domain-generality vs. domain-specificity) How does acquiring a new symbol system reorganize visual processing? (e.g., the neuronal recycling hypothesis) I am also interested in how symbols become linked to perceptual experience—skilled musicians often describe "hearing" notation internally, raising questions about cross-modal binding.
+These characteristics raise broader questions: What is universal about how humans process learned visual symbols, and what varies across domains? (domain-generality vs. domain-specificity) How does acquiring a new symbol system reorganize visual processing? (e.g., the neuronal recycling hypothesis) I am also interested in how symbols become linked to perceptual experience.
+Skilled musicians often describe "hearing" notation internally, raising questions about cross-modal binding.

 Current Research